Vicken-Ghoubiguian/PepperPresentationIMERIRApp/README.md

 2. open the project on the Chorégraphe software (follow the screenshots below in order),

-3. click on the "choice" box in question (Here we will take the "Quel diplôme t'intéresse ?" one),
+3. click on the choice box in question (Here we will take the "Quel diplôme t'intéresse ?" one),

 <img src="project_s_documentation/images_to_display_in_github_repos/warnings/warning_1/oth_1.PNG" data-canonical-src="project_s_documentation/images_to_display_in_github_repos/warnings/warning_1/oth_1.PNG" width="104" height="125" align="center" />